RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-29-pitfall-in-short-circuit-evaluation.md

 This strategy comes in handy when you're defining the constructor of your class and assigning default values for the data members of the class.

 ```
-function Counter(initialCount) {
+function Hand(numOfCards) {
-  // Intent: Set initialCount if specified, else set null
+  // Intent: Set cards in hand if specified, else set default value 2
-  this._count = initialCount || null;
+  this._numberOfCards = numOfCards || 2;
 }
 ```

-So if initialCount is passed while declaring a new Counter, this value is assigned to the data member `_count`, otherwise, it's set to `null`.
+So if `numberOfCards` is passed while declaring a new `Hand`, this value is assigned to the data member `_numberOfCards`, otherwise, it's set to `2`.

 This falls under one of those techniques we pick up by reading code, and not by taking an extra step to read the spec.
 The downside is that the pitfalls have to be learnt the hard way.